syedquest/IR/README.md

       - A service was stopped or started.
     - Event ID 7045
       - A service was installed by the system.
       - Useful to see if there was a service created on the system.

+- **Microsoft-Windows-TaskScheduler%4Operational.evtx (Schedule task log)**
+  - Records activity related to schedule task on the machine.
+Here are the event ID for schedule task log
+    - Event ID 106
+      - Scheduled task created.
+When a user created a schedule task, this event ID will be recorded with the name of the user who created the task.
+    - Event ID 141
+      - Scheduled task deleted.
+The event ID will have the user and what task that has been deleted.
+    - Event ID 200
+      - Scheduled task executed.
+This event ID can be tied with EID 106 to see the user who created the task.
+    - Event ID 201
+      - Scheduled task completed.
+After EID 200 is logged, this event ID might comes next.